 Here's the thing: keyword filters were designed for a simpler internet.
 They weren't built for the way people actually communicate online today.
 And trolls?
 They figured that out a long time ago.

 Online communication today is layered with slang, abbreviations, regional dialects, code-switching, and cultural references that change faster than any blocklist can track.
-A 2021 study in the Journal of Computer-Mediated Communication documented how online communities develop their own evolving lexicons specifically to stay ahead of automated moderation systems.¹ Trolls don't just use bad words — they use language as camouflage.
-Keyword filters built around English miss attacks written in Spanish, Arabic, Indonesian, Tagalog, Hindi, Vietnamese, and dozens more — and they're completely blind to the mixed-language comments that dominate comment sections in most of the world.
+Trolls don't just use bad words — they use language as camouflage.
+Keyword filters built around English miss attacks written in dozens of languages and regional dialects — and they're completely blind to the code-switching and mixed-language comments that dominate comment sections across Asia, Latin America, and the Middle East.

 When your filter is set to catch a slur, it won't catch the same word with letters swapped for numbers, periods, or Unicode characters.
 It won't catch the sarcastic phrase that carries the same intent without a single flagged word.